-Ensemble responds with the available actions, and the availability depends on the state of the entity.
+Aria Graph responds with the available actions, and the availability of the action depends on the state of the entity.
 For example, this virtual machine is powered on, so we see there is an action for power off, but that the power-on action has a “validation failure” of “INVALID_RESOURCE_STATE” to indicate that the action is not available.
-This is like how the vCenter UI would show power on actions as unavailable.
+This is like how the vCenter UI would show power on actions as unavailable or greyed-out.

-You may have noticed that I also queried for “actionRequests” and that returns a list of actions taken on this entity, so I have a way to audit activity taken by myself or others on the entity.
+You may have noticed that I also queried for “actionRequests” and that returns a list of actions taken on this entity, so I also have a way to audit activity taken by myself or others on the entity.

 Now we can check a few minutes later to confirm that it completed.

-Success!
-You may have noticed that the action is taken through the vRealize Automation service, so that actions are committed within the policy and governance set by Cloud Administrators.
+You may have noticed that the action is taken through the Aria Automation service, so that actions are committed within the policy and governance set by Cloud Administrators.

 But what happens if something from an underlying service isn’t yet fully integrated into Aria Graph?
 Well, in addition to being able to get each service’s resource identifier for any entity and using that to invoke the service’s REST APIs, the Aria Graph API and Aria Hub UI also allow you to launch into a given service’s UI directly in the context of a given entity – in multiple places in the Aria Graph API you can query for hyperlinks:

 This will return you hyperlinks permitting you to launch directly into a service in the context of a given entity.
 Note that Aria Graph also includes its own Aria Hub UI hyperlink in there under the ‘ENS’ namespace!

 New Services That Extend the Graph